Good publicity is literally something you can’t buy. And an interview with a member of the press is one of your main gateways to good publicity.

-But if you follow the rules of conducting a successful interview, you will minimize that risk and get the maximum benefit from publicity.
+But if you follow the rules of conducting a successful interview, you’ll minimize that risk and increase your chances of scoring good publicity.

 First off, here’s some background information you should know about reporters and the interview process.
 When reporters conduct interviews, they are looking for a few things: